 Owner.
-When used in the context of Short-Term Rentals this term shall mean, any person, firm, trust, corporation, partnership or any other legal entity who has legal interest in a property as shown within the records of the Boone County Accessor's Office.
-(Approved (7-0) 9/22/22)
+When used in the context of Short-Term Rentals this term shall mean, any person, firm, trust, corporation, partnership, or any other legal entity who has legal interest in a property.
+A person whose sole interest in any building, dwelling unit, or portion thereof that is solely that of a lessee under a lease agreement shall not be considered an owner.

 Designated Agent.
 When used in the context of Short-Term Rentals this term shall mean, an individual or management company located within the City of Columbia that is available 24-hours per day who assumes full responsibility for addressing matters arising with the operation or use of a dwelling unit licensed as a short-term rental in the absence of the owner of the property upon which such dwelling is located.
-The individual or management company is not required to be on-site in the absence of the owner of the property.
-(Approved (5-1) 9/8/22)
+The individual or management company is not required to be on-site in the absence of the owner of the property regardless if such property is the owner's principal residence and is being offered as a short-term rental.